prividentity/PrivateIdentity-Oldd/HOME.md

 | | | [PING Identity®](https://github.com/openinfer/PrivateIdentity/wiki#saml-20-and-oauthoidc-protocols) | |
 | | | [Okta® Factor Auth](https://github.com/openinfer/PrivateIdentity/wiki#saml-20-and-oauthoidc-protocols) | |

-All software tools are included.
-The Cloud Biometric MFA solution is available as [SaaS](https://github.com/openinfer/PrivateIdentity/wiki#saas) or [PaaS](https://github.com/openinfer/PrivateIdentity/wiki#paas-deployments) on <b>AWS, GCP and on-premises</b>.

 ### `No Discrimination`
 ![Image of No Discrimination](https://github.com/openinfer/PrivateIdentity/blob/master/images/No%20Discrim%201.png)<br>
 It took hundreds of experiments and three years to overcome algorithmic bias.
 We first found a modicum of success moving images into the infrared spectrum.
-Next, we experimented with homogenized lighting by moving images into the [HSL spectrum](https://en.wikipedia.org/wiki/HSL_and_HSV) and struck gold.
-HSL filters, it turns out, are quite useful for removing light absorption, skin contour and skin color as distractors.
-Today, we use hundreds of HSL algorithms during training, prediction, and enrollment (patent pending).
+Next, we experimented with homogenized lighting and found our solution in the [HSL spectrum](https://en.wikipedia.org/wiki/HSL_and_HSV).
+HSL filters are useful for removing light absorption, skin contour and skin color as distractors.
+Our solution uses hundreds of HSL algorithms during training, prediction, and enrollment (patent pending).

-Interestingly, we found moving images into the HSL spectrum did not improve accuracy for Asian faces.
+Interestingly, we found moving images into the HSL space did not improve accuracy for Asian faces.
 We resolved this bias by ethnically balancing our training set with 2K classes from Asian-Celeb.

 Our [Face Recognition DNN](https://github.com/openinfer/PrivateIdentity/wiki#facial-recognition) is now 99.9% accurate (absolute accuracy).
 In a [June 2020 evaluation](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN) using 8M images, the face recognition DNN failed to recognize six images.
 Inspection of the [six images](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN#threshold-analysis) found that each was too blurry for recognition.